Sir William Arbuthnot, 1st Baronet

-Life
+Early life

-William was the son of Robert Keith Arbuthnot FRSE (1728-1803) of Haddo Rattray, and Mary Urquhart of Cromarty.
-He was the elder brother of George Arbuthnot, 1st of Elderslie, and younger brother of Robert Arbuthnot FRSE (1760-1809).
+William was the son of Robert Keith Arbuthnot, 2nd of Haddo Rattray (1728–1803), and Mary Urquhart of Cromarty.
+He was the elder brother of George Arbuthnot, 1st of Elderslie, and younger brother of Robert Arbuthnot.
+His sister, Elizabeth Barbara Arbuthnot, married Sir John Hunter, Consul-General to Spain.

+His father was the third son of Robert Arbuthnot, 1st of Haddo-Rattray, and the former Mary Petrie.
+His maternal grandparents were John Urquhart of Craigston and Cromarty and Jane Urquhart (a daughter of William Urquhart of Meldrum and Mary Forbes).

-He attended the Edinburgh High School 1773 to 1778.
+He attended the Edinburgh High School from 1773 to 1778.

+Career

 He was elected a Fellow of the Royal Society of Edinburgh in January 1800, being proposed by John Playfair.

 Arbuthnot managed a plantation on the island of Carriacou, in the Grenadines, on behalf of his uncle, William Urquhart of Craigston.

 Sir William served twice as Lord Provost of Edinburgh, from 1815 to 1817 and from 1821 to 1823.
 On the death of his father, he became Secretary of the Board of Trustees for the Encouragement of the Manufactures and Fisheries of Scotland, a post later held by Sir Thomas Dick Lauder, Bt.

-Traditionally a knighthood was conferred on Lord Provosts, but Arbuthnot was created a baronet on 24 August 1822 (Letters Patent 3 April 1823) on the occasion of a banquet given by the Magistrates and Town Council of Edinburgh in honour of King George IV during his visit to Edinburgh.
+Traditionally a knighthood was conferred on Lord Provosts, but Arbuthnot was created a baronet on 24 August 1822 (by Letters Patent on 3 April 1823) on the occasion of a banquet given by the Magistrates and Town Council of Edinburgh in honour of King George IV during his visit to Edinburgh.

 In his capacity as Lord Provost he opened the Edinburgh School of Arts on Adam Square on 16 October 1821.

-Sir William Arbuthnot matriculated Arms with the Lord Lyon King of Arms in 1822.
+Sir William matriculated Arms with the Lord Lyon King of Arms in 1822.
 Unusually, for a baronet, the arms include supporters, probably because he had accomplished two stints as Lord Provost.

-Sir William is buried in St John's Episcopal Churchyard in Edinburgh at the west end of Princes Street.

-Family
+Personal life

-Arbuthnot married Anne Alves (d.1846), daughter of John Alves of Shipland, on 13 September 1800.
-They had five children:
+On 13 September 1800, Arbuthnot married Anne Alves (d.
+1846), daughter of Helen Baillie and John Alves of Shipland.
+They had ten children, including: